Ringworm is a common fungal infection. It's not caused by worms. You can usually buy medicine from a pharmacy to treat

 They can look at the rash and recommend the best antifungal medicine.
 This might be a cream, gel or spray depending on where the rash is.

 You may need to use an antifungal medicine every day for up to 4 weeks.
 It's important to use it for the right amount of time, even if the rash has gone away.

 A pharmacist will tell you if they think you should see a GP.

 Non-urgent advice: See a GP if:

-- ringworm hasn't improved after using antifungal medicine for 2 weeks
+- ringworm has not improved after using antifungal medicine recommended by a pharmacist

-- you have ringworm on your scalp – you'll often need prescription antifungal tablets and shampoo
+- you have ringworm on your scalp – you'll usually need prescription antifungal tablets and shampoo

 - you have a weakened immune system – for example, from chemotherapy, steroids or diabetes